Sara Moonves: Career in publishing

 Moonves interned at Vogue magazine, another fashion magazine, during her studies, and was hired there, after her graduation.
 She left Vogue, from 2010 to 2013, to follow Sally Singer, a senior editor who had mentored her, who had been hired to become editor of T: The New York Times Style Magazine.

 She followed Singer back to Vogue to become a contributing fashion editor.

 W magazine hired her as Style director, in 2017.
 On June 25, 2019, Condé Nast sold W to Future Media, and Moonves replaced the previous editor, Stefano Tonchi.

-On March 25, 2020, Moonves called a staff meeting, and told most of the magazine's employees they were being laid off.
+On March 25, 2020, Moonves laid off most employees.
 Employees in the online department were remaining, but at reduced salaries.
 Her boss, Marc Lotenberg, CEO of Future Media, said the magazine had to be put into "survival mode", because “[T]he bottom has dropped out of the luxury market.”

 On August 14, 2020, W magazine was acquired by a group of new investors.
 They retained Moonves as editor in chief.
 Daily Front Row credited Moonves with lining up the investors.